cliosight/cliosight_templates/Overview.md

 3. Ensuring that no other forms or endpoints can insert data into those restricted tables.
 4. Disabling data export.

-This approach ensures that the primary table and associated sub-form tables receive their inputs through the designated form or endpoint only.
+Through this approach an admin can ensure that the primary table and associated sub-form tables receive their inputs through the designated form (or endpoint) only.
 This real-world data can be used for generating better artificial datasets in a machine learning application.

 ## Dashboard <a name="dashboard"></a>
 A dashboard is an aggregation of forms, reports, charts and HTML.
-This makes it the easiest way to create and host an analytics dashboard or a single page data application.
+This makes it the easiest way to create and host an analytics dashboard or a single page application.

 ### Example of a Dashboard <a name="dashboard_example"></a>